Toshiko Akiyoshi (秋吉 敏子 or 穐吉 敏子, Akiyoshi Toshiko, born 12 December 1929) is a Japanese jazz composer/arranger and bandleader.

-In 1955, Akiyoshi wrote a letter to Lawrence Berk asking him to give her a chance to study at his school, Berklee College of Music.
-After a year of wrangling with the State Department and Japanese officials, Berk secured permission for Akiyoshi to study in Boston.
+Akiyoshi studied jazz in Boston at the Berklee School of Music.
+In 1955, Akiyoshi wrote a letter to Lawrence Berk asking him to give her a chance to study at his school.
+After a year of wrangling with the State Department and Japanese officials, Berk secured permission for Akiyoshi to enroll.
 He offered her a full scholarship, and he mailed her a plane ticket to Boston.
 In January 1956, Akiyoshi enrolled to become the first Japanese student at Berklee.
-(As of 2000, roughly 10% of Berklee's student body comprised Japanese students.
-As of 2012-2013 28% of students were international, a trend started in Akiyoshis time.)
-While in Boston, Akiyoshi studied with the music teachers Herb Pomeroy, Madame Chaloff, and Richard Bobbitt.
-The last taught her about Joseph Schillinger's System of Musical Composition, which influenced her approach to composition.
-On March 18, 1956, she became known to the entire country as a mystery guest on the popular television game show, What's My Line?.

 "...a level of compositional and orchestral ingenuity that made her one of perhaps two or three composer-arrangers in jazz whose name could seriously be mentioned in the company of Duke Ellington, Eddie Sauter and Gil Evans."

-In 1999, Akiyoshi was approached by a Buddhist priest named Nakagawa.
-He asked her if she would consider writing a piece for his hometown, Hiroshima.
+In 1999, Akiyoshi was approached by a Buddhist priest, Kyudo Nakagawa who asked her if she would consider writing a piece for his hometown, Hiroshima.
 He sent her some photos depicting the aftermath of the nuclear bombing.
 Her initial reaction was horror.
 She could not see how she could compose anything to address the event.
 Finally she found a picture of a young woman, emerging from an underground shelter with a faint smile on her face.
 Akiyoshi said that upon seeing this picture, she understood the message: hope.
 With that message in mind, she composed the three-part suite Hiroshima: Rising From the Abyss.
-The piece was premiered in Hiroshima on August 6, 2001, the 56th anniversary of the Hiroshima bombing.
+The piece was premiered in Hiroshima on 6 August 2001, the 56th anniversary of the Hiroshima bombing.
 The Hiroshima suite was featured on a 2002 CD release bearing the same title, Hiroshima - Rising From The Abyss.